-News of the Volvo XC20 has been making the rounds since 2017 when one Volvo officer remarked that if a smaller range is approved it could make that a 20 Series.
-The XC20 is back in the news in 2020 and this time it could be a reality with the help from an architecture developed by Geely.
+News of the Volvo XC20 has been making the rounds since 2017 when one Volvo officer remarked that if a smaller range is approved, it could make a 20 Series.
+The XC20 was back in the news in 2020, and this time it could be a reality with the help of an architecture developed by Geely.

 In 2019, there were reports of a smaller SUV (below the XC40) in the works to mark the first model of the Volvo 20 series.
-While the XC90, XC60 and XC40 have all proven quite successful, Volvo is now looking to introduce a B-segment SUV, with the focus on global markets and electrification.
-Where the Germans rivals are building up no less than 6 new crossover-SUV models each by mid-decade, Volvo has 3, with sedans and station wagon styles that are not in vogue.
-It used to be active in the entry segment with the V40 Cross Country, a pseudo-SUV that was based on a Ford-developed platform, but the V40 Series was discontinued in 2019.
+While the XC90, XC60, and XC40 have proven quite successful, Volvo is now looking to introduce a B-segment SUV, focusing on global markets and electrification.
+The Germans rivals are building up no less than 6 new crossover-SUV models each by mid-decade; Volvo has 3, with sedans and station wagon styles that are not in vogue.
+It used to be active in the entry segment with the V40 Cross Country, a pseudo-SUV based on a Ford-developed platform, but the V40 Series was discontinued in 2019.

 Volvo XC20 Recharge – A pure-electric crossover riding on the SEA

 The Volvo XC20 Recharge, though, could be conservative at it targets city car users who travel shorter distances at low average speeds.
-The XC20 may settle for more cost- and efficiency-focused motors and a smaller battery pack that gives a range of under 350 km (WLTP).
-It will leave the competition with sleepless nights if Volvo is able to guarantee 200,000 km of degradation-free operation and a design life of 2 million km.
-That would sound reassuring to customers, especially those upgrading from the Hyundai Kona Electric or Hyundai Ioniq electric, models that made headlines for battery issues.
+The XC20 may settle for more cost- and efficiency-focused motors and a smaller battery pack that gives a range of around 250 km (WLTP).
+It will leave the competition with sleepless nights if Volvo can guarantee 200,000 km of degradation-free operation and a design life of 2 million km.
+That would sound reassuring to customers, especially those upgrading from the Hyundai Kona Electric or Hyundai Ioniq electric models that made headlines for battery issues.

 Volvo XC20 FAQs

 What is the Volvo XC20 release date?